M-Net: 1980s

-In October 1986, they started broadcasting for 12 hours a day, to about 500 households who had bought decoders.
+In October 1986, they started broadcasting for 12 hours a day - initially to Johannesburg and Pretoria, to about 500 households who had bought decoders.
 (Their aim at that stage was to sell 9,000 decoders per month.)
 The service used the Oak Orion scrambling system, and the decoders were manufactured in South Africa by the local affiliate of Matsushita Electric.
+That small start finally broke the TV monopoly by SABC.

 Although it was subscription-based, the Broadcasting Authority granted them a one-hour time slot each day, in which the channel could broadcast unencrypted, free-to-air content, in order to promote itself and attract potential subscribers.
 In 1987, the Cabinet also approved an arrangement under which the SABC was required to make its TV4 channel available to M-Net between 6 and 7pm.
-This time slot became known as Open Time, but was only meant to be temporary — M-Net was supposed to close Open Time immediately when it had 150,000 subscribers.
+This time slot became known as Open Time; though it was only meant to be temporary — M-Net was supposed to close Open Time immediately when it had 150,000 subscribers – it remained.

 At the end of its first year, they recorded a loss of R37 million.
 However, it pushed forward and eventually, the public started taking notice.
 After two years, the loss was turned into a R20 million profit.
 In 1988, the channel launched Carte Blanche, a multi-award-winning actuality program hosted by Derek Watts and Ruda Landman.
 In only a few years, Carte Blanche became famous for its investigative journalism.
 In the process, the show also uncovered many of South Africa's most famous scandals of human rights abuse, corruption and consumer affairs.

 1989 saw the launch of M-Net SuperSport, which went on to become South Africa's (and Sub-Saharan Africa's) first dedicated sports channel which spawned into sports-specific channels from 2003 onward.
+It was the year they adopted a new slogan – We Won't Stop the Magic, backed by a massive ad campaign.